-There’s always talk of people wanting to put their state on their back but few take steps to actually make it happen.
-It’s a huge committment but one guy has set out to make his dreams exist.
+There is always talk of people wanting to put their state on their back but few actually take on the challenge, let alone succeed.
+It’s a huge commitment but one guy has set out to make his dreams exist.
 Columbus-bred designer Ngockhanh Van Ngo has put the state on his back time and time again, literally, with his streetwear brand MADE by NGO.
 He managed to create a brand full of state pride, but not in the cliche way that we’re all sick and tired of seeing from a state of die-hard sports fans.
-MADE truly embodies the spirit of Ohio.
-His “Only Hustlers In Ohio” slogan is a personal favorite because if you want to make any small thing happen here, you absolutely have to hustle and get it from scratch.
+MADE truly embodies the spirit of Ohio and the “Only Hustlers In Ohio” slogan is a personal favorite because if you want to make any small thing happen here, you absolutely have to hustle and get it from scratch.

 How and when was MADE conceived?